 If the land that you acquire isn’t already a golf course, you’ll need to hire a team to design and build the course.
 Depending on the type of course you build, this will take a significant investment.

 Poor architecture, insufficient irrigation, and bad agronomy systems all affect the experience that you offer your customers, lead to higher maintenance costs and eat into revenue.

 The cost of a business doesn’t stop after you acquire it.
 If you want your golf course to grow, you’ll need to find ways to scale and diversify or improve your service offering.

 Customers will keep coming back to your facility if you provide them with the best experience possible, but to do that you’ll need to put your money towards things including:

 - Online presence

 - Maintenance of your buildings (upkeep and cleanliness)

 - Adding practice facilities, simulators, games

-Many new business owners make the mistake of trying to minimize every cost.
-This method may increase your profits in the short-run, but the lack of money flowing back into your operation will lead to a sub-par customer experience and will end up killing your business over time.
-Putting a lot of money into something that already costs millions of dollars might be scary, but if you’re going to get a good return on that investment, you need to make sure you provide customers with a reason to keep coming back and referring you to their friends.
+Investing money into something that already costs millions of dollars is daunting, but if you’re going to get a good return on that investment, you need to make sure you provide customers with a reason to keep coming back.

-7. Which golf management software will you use?
+7. Which golf course management software should I use?